 Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of public or private equity offerings, debt financings and/or license and development agreements with collaboration partners.
-As of June 30, 2021, we had cash and cash equivalents of approximately \$10.5 million.
-We expect the cash available at June 30, 2021, and the cash received from a registered direct financing of approximately \$13.6 million in net proceeds received subsequent to June 30, 2021, to fund our planned operations through stage 1 of our GBM AGILE study which could result in graduation to the final confirmatory stage, the potentially NDA enabling portion of the study.
-We will need to raise additional capital to fund our planned operations.
-We do not have any committed external source of funds.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, then-existing stockholders' interests may be materially diluted, and the terms of such securities could include liquidation or other preferences that adversely affect their rights as common stockholders.
+As of June 30, 2022, we had cash and cash equivalents of approximately \$11.8 million.
+We expect the cash available at June 30, 2022, and the potential cash received from the sale of shares under our Purchase Agreement with Lincoln Park, to fund our planned operations for less than one year from the date of filing this report on Form 10-K. We will need to raise additional capital to fund our planned operations.
+While we have a Purchase Agreement with Lincoln Park, potential funds available under that agreement are not certain as to amount or timing and as a result, we do not have any committed external source of funds.

+To the extent that we raise additional capital through sales of our common stock under our Lincoln Park agreement or through the sale of other equity or convertible debt securities, then-existing stockholders' interests may be materially diluted, and the terms of such securities could include liquidation or other preferences that adversely affect their rights as common stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include restrictive covenants that limit our ability to take specified actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 In addition, debt financing would result in fixed payment obligations.